|Application fee (nonrefundable)||$45|

 PLEASE NOTE: These rates are our current best estimates and are subject to change.

-*Students arrange and pay for their own transportation to-from Cracow
+*Students arrange and pay for their own transportation to-from Krakow

-Program deposit, in the amount of $500, is due March 31, 2019.
-(Note: Class preferences and housing accommodations are determined by order of deposits.)
+Program deposit, in the amount of $500, is due March 30, 2020.
+(Note: Class preferences and externship placements are determined by order of deposits.)
+The deposit is applied to the Program fee.

 Students must enroll in a minimum of 3 credits to be eligible for financial aid.
 Catholic University law students should plan to meet with our Financial Aid Director, David Schrock (email@example.com) to discuss their plans with him.
 Law students from other law schools should consult their school's financial aid office to determine what assistance may be available.